kkelchte/kkelchte.github.io/docs/discrete_control.md

 ## step 1: redefine network for outputs

-In mobilenet a parameter num_classes defines number of outputs
+In mobilenet a parameter num_classes defines number of outputs.

 ## step 2: discretize labels